GSA/digitalgov.gov/content/posts/2015-09-28-the-content-corner-defining-your-core.md

 ---
+url: /2015/09/28/the-content-corner-defining-your-core/
 date: 2015-09-28 1:30:53 -0400
-title: 'The Content Corner\: Defining Your Core'
+title: 'The Content Corner: Defining Your Core'
-summary: 'Through the course of this blog, I have frequently mentioned the need to feed the content beast and have discussed tactics such as the content pillar and various other aspects of developing a solid content strategy.
-Recent research from the Content Marketing Institute found the average business-to-business (B2B) company uses 13 content marketing tactics or'
+summary: Through the course of this blog, I have frequently mentioned the need to feed the content beast and have discussed tactics such as the content pillar and various other aspects of developing a solid content strategy.
+Recent research from the Content Marketing Institute found the average business-to-business (B2B) company uses 13 content marketing tactics or
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - Social Media